-To apply for a place at this school in the normal admission round3, you must complete a Common Application Form available from the local authority in which you live.
-You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 3or 5 to 7.
-The Supplementary Information Form should be returned to the school 15th January 2024.
+To apply for a place at this school in the normal admission round2, you must complete a Common Application Form available from the local authority in which you live.
+You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 3 or 5to 7.
+The Supplementary Information Form should be returned to the school by 16th January 2025 informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.